 - Will there be adequate parking space at home and work to fit the vehicle?
 How about when you’re loading/unloading a wheelchair?
 What if you use a walker?

 - Are there any additional options that are necessary for the vehicle to be safely operated?

 There are also some features that you can look for in a potential vehicle, such as:

 - Adjustable foot pedals

 - Large/oversized knobs with clearly marked labels

-- Support handles to assist with entering and exiting the vehicle (this is also a handy tool that fits in most car door jambs!)
+- Support handles to assist with entering and exiting the vehicle (there are even handy tools that fit in most car door jambs!)

 - Seat adjusters that can move in all directions

 - Specifically, a seat adjuster that can raise the seat so the driver’s line of sight is 3 inches above the adjusted steering wheel

 - Dashboard-mounted ignition (rather than steering column-mounted ignition)